neonlyts/AI-Ticket-Assistant/README.md

-# AI Ticket Assistant - NeonAssist
+# NeonAssist – AI Ticket Triage Assistant

 ## Overview
 This project demonstrates how AI (Claude) can be used to automate IT support ticket triage.